ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 So, what is a good pivot?
 The best is to select the *median* element (not the average and not the middle!).
 This will make the two partitions the same size and we will get the best performance.
 In this case the complexity analysis is exactly the same as for Mergesort, so Quicksort is linearithmic, $O(n \log(n))$, ***but only if*** we select a good pivot.

-However, it is difficult to find the median efficiently – we don’t want to scan the whole array, because this takes time.
+However, it is difficult to find the median efficiently -- we don't want to scan the whole array, because this takes time.
 Instead we have to use some approximation.

 - The easiest is to just pick the first element.
-This works well if the initial array is mostly random, but it’s awful if it is already sorted.
+This works well if the initial array is mostly random, but it's awful if it is already sorted.
 - Another common alternative is to pick the middle element.
 This makes it behave very nicely on sorted arrays (and on random arrays).
-- Even better is to look at some elements and pick the median of those – most common is to take the median of the first, middle and last elements.
+- Even better is to look at some elements and pick the median of those -- most common is to take the median of the first, middle and last elements.
 This strategy is called *median-of-three*.

 However, whatever strategy we have for choosing the pivot there is a risk that we are unlucky.
 In other words, there are always arrays that will make the strategy select a bad pivot.
-This is usually not a problem if the data is “well-behaved” – the pivot selected by middle or median-of-three pivot will be close to optimal, and Quicksort will be as the name says, quick.
+This is usually not a problem if the data is "well-behaved" -- the pivot selected by middle or median-of-three pivot will be close to optimal, and Quicksort will be as the name says, quick.

 The problem arises as soon as you are not 100% certain where the data comes from.
 For example, if you implement a database that is connected to the internet, it can be exploited by a malicious hacker.
 If they know what strategy you use they can design input that will make your Quicksort algorithm quadratic instead of almost linear, and then bombard your database with such inputs which will make your server slow down to a halt.